nss-evening-web-development/curriculum/src/data/curriculum/python/week-00/01a-mac-installs.md

 is_featured: true
 ---

-These are the instructions for installing Python on your Mac machine.
-If you are using Windows, please go to the Windows installations.
+The following are the steps for installing Python on your Mac.
+Please go to the Windows installation if you are using Windows.

 ## Visual Studio Code Extensions